hylu-dev/hylu-blog/content/posts/2024/06/responsive-melee-combat/index.md

 - Its size is irrespective to the weapon
 - It changes between combos

 The classic collider approach won't work as the animation doesn't have enough frames for the collider to cover the entire curve.
-Additionally, we want the collider to cover an instaneous area for the whole attack rather then following a rotation.
+Additionally, we want the collider to cover an instantaneous area for the whole attack rather then following a rotation.

 ### Approach #1: Convex Meshes

+{{< img src="mesh-curve.gif" class="img-lg" >}}

+This approach involves dynamically generating points in the shape of the curve and using those points to generate a collision mesh.
+Because of a convex mesh, Unity will generate an approximating bounding collider that approximates the shape of the points and uses that for collision.

+The Benefits
+- Decent efficiency from minimal points and single collider

+The Drawbacks
+- Despite the collider being a box, Unity will not perform AABB collision but the less efficient mesh collision
+- Doesn't accurately represent the curve shape

 ### Approach #2: Repeated Box Curve

+{{< img src="box-curve.gif" class="img-lg" >}}

 This approach is simlilar to the convex mesh in implementation but instead of building the curve using points, we use a set of box colliders to build up the curve.
 We can use more boxes to get closer to the ideal curve shape.
+4 boxes in my case seemed to be plenty accurate

 The Benefits
 - We get an overal hitbox that can get pretty close to the curve